Exploring the role of leader’s use of temporal communication in helping individuals transcend immediate gains and goals

 Dr. Joshi’s research involves two studies to examine the relationship between leader communication style and follower voice. […]

 My research interests are in mental health, organizational psychology, and substance use & abuse.
 To build myself in the areas of my interest and to contribute towards research in the field of mental health and organizational psychology, I am now working on a project which focuses on staff nurses’ emotional intelligence.
-In these times of uncertainty, and huge amount of stress the nurses face, my research team and I believe, that our project and program will work as a window to the emotional and mental health needs of nurses.

 Investigating asset funneling and early leadership decisions in start-ups.